citysciencelab/cut-storytelling-tool/doc/variables.md

 # Variables Documentation

-This documentation describes how the Variables in Masteroportal are intended to be used.
+This documentation describes how the variables in Masterportal are intended to be used.

 ## Structure of this documentation